mdobydullah/awesome-wp-comment-rating/README.md

 * Five stars field on comment form.
 * Display rating bar template above/below the Post/Page content.
-* You can use disable auto placement and use shortcodes to view rating bar.
+* You can disable auto placement and use shortcodes to view rating bar.
 * You can hide rating bar from posts or pages.

 #### Shortcodes: